Australia is a mature antitrust litigation jurisdiction.

 Australian courts have the power to strike out the whole or any part of a pleading if:

 A pleading may tend to prejudice, embarrass or delay the fair trial of the proceedings if it contains allegations which are vague or imprecise, such that the other party cannot plead to such allegations specifically, or if it contains allegations that are irrelevant, unnecessary or scandalous.

 Australian courts also have the power to enter summary judgment for the plaintiff and summary dismissal for the defendant.
 An application may be made in relation to the proceedings as a whole, or particular claims in the proceeding.
 For a summary judgment to be awarded, the plaintiff must establish that there is:

 For a summary dismissal to be issued the defendant must demonstrate that:

-Orders for strike out, summary judgments and summary dismissal are very seldom handed down in antitrust litigation cases.
-On very few occasions, pleadings have been struck out for being poorly articulated, however in practice, courts tend to allow plaintiffs to withdraw and resubmit a revised claim that is property articulated.
+Orders for strike-out, summary judgments and summary dismissal are very seldom made in antitrust litigation cases.
+On very few occasions, pleadings have been struck out for being poorly articulated; however in practice, courts tend to allow plaintiffs to withdraw and resubmit a revised claim.
+This can occur multiple times.